 Fisher, who had served as president of the Mount Holyoke College Club of Southern California from 1952 to 1954 and chaired the 1956–1957 Alumnae Fund Drive, was appointed as an alumnae trustee in 1962.
 During her five-year term, she was a member of the finance committee and also sat on the building and grounds committee during a particularly active period of campus building.

 In 1987, the Alumnae Association recognized Fisher’s pioneering career and service to Mount Holyoke by presenting her with its Medal of Honor.
 Fisher has continued to champion Mount Holyoke’s mission and give generously to her alma mater.
-Her gifts include endowing the environmental studies professorship currently held by Jill Bubier.
+Her gifts include endowing an environmental studies professorship.